arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 # 2021, the Year Arcus Matured
 And here we are again.
-A year has passed and a lot of changes has been made on the Arcus front.
-This post will summarize the biggest changes that has been made in the year 2021.
+A year has passed and a lot of changes have been made on the Arcus front.
+This post will summarize the biggest changes that have been made in the year 2021.

 2021 was a very big year for Arcus.
-In every repository were major changes made.
-This results now in fully, productive-ready open-source libraries that are ready to be used within your projects.
+In every repository major changes were made.
+This resulted in full production-ready open-source libraries that are ready to be used within your projects.

 ## Web API
 The [Web API repository](https://github.com/arcus-azure/arcus.webapi) has probably got the most releases this year.
 Lots of changes have been made on almost all available functionality.
-Too big to name them all.
+Too many to name them all.
 The most important, and seemingly most-used feature of this library is the request tracking.
 This feature has also had some major updates:

 * Capability to omit entire endpoint routes from the request tracking
-* Capability to track only requests with a certain HTTP status code response
+* Capability to only track requests with a certain HTTP status code response
 * Capability to include/exclude request/response bodies from the telemetry

 These changes are all available as general options and operation-specific attributes.